Claire Turk ~ violin

 Memorable performances include playing in the Royal Philharmonic Concert Orchestra for the opening of Eurostar at St Pancras station, and an appearance with the same orchestra for the televised Olympic torch ceremony in London.

-Claire has been teaching the violin at St Benedict’s Junior School in Ealing for the last nine years.
+Claire taught the violin at St Benedict’s Junior School in Ealing for a decade until 2015.
 From September 2013, she has also been appointed as a violin teacher at Warwick School.